SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Circular set of references are called reference circles. reference circles can allow things in refrence counting to never reach reference count 0 and thus be destroyed.

-In rust, reference counting is implemented by Rc<T>.
+In rust, reference counting is implemented by Rc‹T›.
-Rc<T> allows multiple owners, where each call to clone() increases the reference count.
+Rc‹T› allows multiple owners, where each call to clone() increases the reference count.
-In rusts implementation of reference counting, dropping Rc<T> decreases the reference count.
+In rusts implementation of reference counting, dropping Rc‹T› decreases the reference count.

 ##### RAII